St. Elizabeth's Church (Denver, Colorado)

 St. Elizabeth's Church is a historic church in Denver, Colorado, United States.
 It was built in 1898 and was added to the National Register of Historic Places in 1969.

 The church was founded in 1878 by and for German-speaking Catholic families in Denver.
+St. Elizabeth's Church is a historic Roman Catholic church in Denver, Colorado, United States.
+Built in 1898, it was added to the National Register of Historic Places in 1969.
+The parish was founded in 1878 to serve Denver's German-speaking Catholic population.